Paper plane made out of a dollar bill

 While a Starter 401(k) plan may be a good fit for many employers, they pose several limitations, including:

-• Lower contribution limits: With a Starter 401(k), the annual employee contribution limit is $6,000 (for 2024), which is significantly lower than the standard 401(k) limit.
-That means employees have less tax-advantaged savings for retirement each year.
+• Lower contribution limits: With a Starter 401(k) plan, the annual employee contribution limit is $6,000 (for 2025), which is significantly lower than the standard 401(k) plan limit.
+That means employees contribute less tax-advantaged savings for retirement each year.

 • No flexible plan design options: Starter 401(k) plans have a one-size-fits-all approach to retirement benefits.
 They aren't as flexible as standard 401(k)s, which offer elective benefits such as profit sharing, vesting, and expanded eligibility requirements.

-Who might a Starter 401(k) be a good fit for?
+Who might a Starter 401(k) plan be a good fit for?

 Think your company might benefit from a Starter 401(k) plan?
-Here are a few reasons why you might choose to consider this new, streamlined retirement savings benefit:
+Here are a few reasons why you may choose to consider this new, streamlined retirement savings benefit:

-• Employers looking for a fast, simple, budget-conscious 401(k) solution
+• Employers looking for a simple, budget-conscious 401(k) plan solution

 • Employers who don’t plan on contributing to their employees’ retirement savings